misterwimbo/pageMagic/README.md

 A Chrome extension that uses AI to customize the appearance of any web page.

 > [!NOTE]
-> Bring Your Own API Key (BYOK): Page Magic uses the Anthropic API to do all the magic.
+> Bring Your Own API Key (BYOK): Page Magic supports both Anthropic and OpenAI APIs.
 You will need to provide your own API key to get started.

 ## Screenshots